janaSunrise/spotify-twitter-banner/README.md

 testing the generation of image, or uploading banner to twitter.
 Make sure of using them when developing the app.
 Use these to test the specific feature you have made change in.

+There are scripts available for user usage, or development purposes.

-Here's how you can use them:
+Here are the scripts that you can use for development:

-- Activate the virtual environment using `pipenv shell`.
-- Run the specific script, you want to using `python -m scripts.<script-name>`.
-For example, to test the image generation, you can run `python -m scripts.generate_image`.
+- **Generate Image** - `python -m scripts.generate_image`
+- **Update banner** - `python -m scripts.update_banner`

+NOTE: The `update_refresh_token` script is is meant for user usage to get their refresh token.

-If you're interested in contributions, scroll down to the Contributing section.
+If you're interested in contributing, scroll down to the contributing section.
 You can find more information about getting started.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you can just submit a PR to this repo, and it will be deployed once it's accepted.

 ⚠ It’s good to have descriptive commit messages, or PR titles so that other contributors can understand about your commit or the PR Created.
 Read [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) before